 in its $7.8 billion sale to Liberty Media Corporation.

-- in all of its major transactions since it was created, including most recently its $67.1 billion sale to AT&T. Also handled significant financings, including its first Euro denominated investment grade senior notes offering.
+- in all of its major transactions since it was created, including its $67.1 billion sale to AT&T. Also handled significant financings, including its first Euro denominated investment grade senior notes offering.

 and NBC Universal in GE’s $37.25 billion joint venture with Comcast for ownership of NBC Universal and Comcast’s cable channels and regional sports networks and, thereafter, GE in the $18.1 billion sale of its remaining 49 percent stake in NBCUniversal and related real estate to Comcast.